-Marcus Andrew Semien was originally signed by White Sox scout Adam Virchis…he and his wife, Tarah, have a son, Isaiah…graduated from St. Mary's High School in Berkeley, Calif. in 2008…attended the University of California-Berkeley…earned Honorable Mention All-Pac-10 honors in 2010…helped lead Cal to the College World Series in 2011…was the A's recipient of the MLBPAA Heart and Hustle Award in 2016, which honors active players who demonstrate a passion for the game of baseball and best embody the values, spirit and traditions of the game.
+Marcus Andrew Semien...Married to Tarah with three sons, Isaiah, Joshua and Eli...Graduated from St. Mary’s High School in Berkeley, CA, in 2008...Attended the University of California-Berkeley where he earned Honorable Mention All-Pac-10 in 2010…helped lead Cal to the College World Series in 2011...Named Oakland’s recipient of the MLBPAA Heart and Hustle Award in 2016, which honors active players who demonstrate a passion for the game of baseball and best embody the values, spirit and traditions of the game.

 Batted .255 with 15 home runs and 70 RBI in 159 games…had career highs in at bats (632), runs (89), hits (161), doubles (35), walks (61), stolen bases (14) and sacrifice flies (7) and matched his high in games…his .388 slugging percentage and .706 OPS were his lowest in four seasons in an Oakland uniform…had his fourth consecutive season with 10 or more home runs and 10 or more stolen bases…is one of nine Major Leaguers with at least 10 home runs and 10 stolen bases in each of the last four seasons…now has 67 career home runs with Oakland, which is fourth most in Athletics history by a shortstop and fifth most by a Major League shortstop over the last four years…his 632 at bats tied for second in the American League and were fifth most in Oakland history…ranked second in the AL in games played, tied for seventh in sacrifice flies and tied for 10th in singles (109)…led the A's in at bats, hits and stolen bases and tied for the lead in sacrifice flies and sacrifice hits (2)…hit .257 with eight home run in 436 at bats against right-handed pitchers, .250 with seven home runs in 196 at bats against left-handers…slugged 11 of his 15 home runs against AL West competition, including five against Los Angeles…batted .429 with four home runs, 14 RBI and a .730 slugging percentage when putting the first pitch in play…hit .219 against a pitcher the first time he saw him in a game, .291 the second time and .336 after that…his career splits are .234, .259 and .288…led ML shortstops in total chances (676), assists (458) and innings (1423.2) but tied for the second most errors (20)…topped AL shortstops in games (159) and games started (158), ranked second in putouts (198) and was third in double plays (79)…now has 555 games played at shortstop in an A's uniform, which is fifth most in Oakland history and 10th most in Athletics history…made a team-leading 69 starts batting leadoff and hit .243 with a .311 on-base percentage…averaged 42.13 at bats per home runs, which was a career low…his average of 5.37 plate appearances per strikeout was the best mark of his career.